-In all cases, our employees need to know your child's symptoms, treatments and any actions required to help prevent exposure to the allergen and minimise the risk of allergic reactions.
+School staff need to know your child's symptoms, treatments, and actions required to prevent exposure and minimise the risk of reactions.

-Employees in schools will receive training on allergies and will liaise with parents and NHS on any additional specialist training required.
+Employees receive training on allergies and will consult with parents and the NHS for any additional specialist training needed.